anartovich/streams-open-docs/content/en/docs/architecture/_index.md

   application: streams
 ```

-You must define it for each of the third-party pods (NGINX, Kafka, Zookeeper, and MariaDB):
+You must define the labels for each of the third-party pods (NGINX, Kafka, Zookeeper, and MariaDB):

 ```
 nginx-ingress-controller: